Rain Barrel Workshops

 Rain barrels purchased from retail sources can be expensive.
 As part of a regional initiative, NVSWCD offers build-your-own rain barrel workshops and distributes low-cost rain barrels to Fairfax County citizens.
 You will learn how to install and maintain a rain barrel and take one home!

 Registration is required for all programs.
-Register here for 2017 workshops starting February 1, 2017.
+Register here.

 Registration closes 3-4 days prior to the event.
 The fee per barrel is $55 for build-your-own workshops, $65 per barrel for distribution events.
 Only two rain barrels will fit in most vehicles.